 “This year’s shortlist proves once again the relevance of the Prize,” says Beckmann.
 “The artists offer diverse approaches, exploring the medium in its materiality and special relationship to time and transience.”

 Works by the shortlisted photographers will be exhibited at The Photographers’ Gallery from 3 March until 11 June 2017 and subsequently presented at the Museum für Moderne Kunst in Frankfurt from 29 June until 17 September 2016.
+The winner is announced on 18 May.
 For more, go here.